 Modular vs Non-Modular PSU

 When building or upgrading a PC, choosing the right power supply unit (PSU) is crucial.
-Modular and non-modular PSUs each have their advantages and disadvantages, particularly in terms of cable management and price.
+Modular and non-modular PSUs offer different benefits and drawbacks that can impact your build's cable management and overall cost.

 Modular PSUs

-Modular PSUs allow users to connect only the cables they need, reducing clutter and improving airflow inside the case.
-This feature is particularly beneficial for those who prioritize aesthetics or have limited space.
+Modular PSUs allow you to connect only the cables you need, which can significantly improve cable management and airflow within your case.
+This flexibility can lead to a cleaner build and easier upgrades in the future.
 Prices for modular PSUs typically range from $70 to $200, depending on wattage and brand.

 Non-Modular PSUs

-Non-modular PSUs come with all cables permanently attached, which can lead to excess cables that may hinder airflow and make cable management more challenging.
-However, they are generally more affordable, with prices starting around $50 and going up to $150.
-They are suitable for budget builds or systems where aesthetics are not a primary concern.
+Non-modular PSUs come with all cables permanently attached, which can make cable management more challenging and may lead to excess clutter in your case.
+However, they are generally more affordable, with prices starting around $50 and going up to $120.
+They are suitable for budget builds where aesthetics and airflow are less of a concern.

 Key takeaways

-• Non-modular PSUs are more budget-friendly but can lead to cable clutter.
+- •Non-modular PSUs are more budget-friendly but can lead to cluttered builds.

 What to do next